 He goes on to argue that the person who is having sex under duress is not in a state of mortal sin on the grounds that the full consent of the will is lacking.
 It is the presence of the children that make this so.

-I wish the author had made it clear whether or not he was excluding children from prior marriages (or relationships).
-If he intended to exclude them, this would have shrunk the number of couples that the scenario encompassed; people with children from a prior union would have understood immediately that his scenario did not apply to them.
-If he did not intend to exclude them, then I can’t see how the argument and his conclusion would remain intact.
-As the argument stands, it sounds like he may be giving some sort of canonical preference to kids born into a second union, as if those kids are sort of like a vaccine against mortal sin.
+I wish the author had made it clear whether or not he was excluding marriages that had children from prior marriages (or relationships).
+If he intended to exclude them, people with children from a prior union would have understood immediately that his scenario did not apply to them.
+As the argument stands, it sounds like he may be giving preference to kids born into a second union, as if those kids are sort of like a vaccine against mortal sin.
 But there so many other things to consider:

 - What about the sin of offense against kids in the first marriages?